-The second argument contains the element to index; passing NULL indexes all element nodes alphabetically.
+The second argument contains the element to index; passing $\mathtt{NULL}$ indexes all element nodes alphabetically.

-The third argument contains the attribute to index; passing NULL causes only the element name to be indexed.

-Once the index is created, the mxmlIndexEnum(), mxmlIndexFind(), and mxmlIndexReset() functions are used to access the nodes in the index.
-The ${\tt mxmlIndexReset}$ () function resets the "current" node pointer in the index, allowing you to do new searches and enumerations on the same index.
+The third argument contains the attribute to index; passing NULL causes only the element name to be indexed are used to access the nodes in the index.
+The mxmlIndexReset () function resets the "current" node pointer in the index, allowing you to do new searches and enumerations on the same index.
 Typically you will call this function prior to your calls to